rootnoob/remember-blog/_posts/2021-10-10-hate-greater-crime.md

 **Manchester Police Farce publicly admit their mistake, and show their sincere apologies by thoroughly investigating the apparent crime of arson and properly punishing any and all offenders caught**.

 **Will that happen?**
-That, I do not know; for I am a most humble journalist-(cowardly keyboard-warrior).
+That, I do not know; for I am a most humble journalist<s>cowardly keyboard-warrior</s>.

 (*If you do hate me: you may [shout at me on twitter](https://twitter.com/rootNoob_)).